 There are at least four types of invoices that are generally used for transaction purposes.

 Unlike the daily invoices that we usually encounter, commercial invoices are special invoices designed for documentation in international trade, such as shipping machine parts from one country to another.
 These invoices are used for customs valuation when products cross international borders.
+To switch your documents to a paperless system, you can use a document management system.
+This system also guarantees your document safety with layered encryption so you no need to worry about your company private data.

-Also read the related article: Understanding Invoicing Software and Its Benefit for Your Company
+Related article: Understanding Invoicing Software and Its Benefit for Your Company

 The Purpose of Sales Invoice